dstrack/Schema_Data_Browser/README.md

 2. Manage schema
 	The Manage Schema page manages the always-visible columns for labels, navigation links, and LOVs.
-	With the definition of field lists of natural unique keys, the automatic key lookup for imports but also the uniqueness of all displayed labels guaranteed.
+	With the definition of field lists for natural unique keys, the automatic key lookup for imports but also the uniqueness of all displayed labels guaranteed.

 3. Client App
 	In some projects, the app can be combined as a backstage for data maintenance and a hard-coded Apex app as a specialized application.
-	A client app can be listed in the homepage if this is accessible via the access control settings is selected as a customer application.
+	A client app can be listed in the homepage.
+In the menu Settings / Edit Settings, region 'Access Control' you can select as a customer application.
 The app can be selected if it is previously installed in the same scheme.

 4. Data Reporter App
 	After installing the Data Reporter App, the Data Browser Supporting Objects must be reinstalled,